Psalm 5

 Psalm 5:8

-Lead me, O Lord, in your righteousness because of my enemies - make straight your way before me.
+Lead me, Adonai, in your righteousness because of those lying in wait for me; make your way straight before me.

 David ran to God for direction when faced with the struggle.
 He prays for God's guidance and that is a shining example of what we can do in the face of our trials.
 Many times, we try all kinds of other things and even seek the advice of men but the real answer is found when we seek the way of God.
 The good news for us, today, is that Jesus sent us a Counselor that is with us every day and every hour.
 That is the Holy Spirit and we can listen for His guidance and be confident that we will be led on that "straight way" that David was seeking.